samfromlv/gdrive-copy/PRIVACY_POLICY.md

 ### Information you provide us directly:

 Google authorization will require your username and password to access this service.
-The Copy Folder service does not store this information or interact with it directly.
+The Yk Copy Folder service does not store this information or interact with it directly.

 ### Revoking access

-You may unlink the Copy Folder service from your Google Account using these
+You may unlink the Yk Copy Folder service from your Google Account using these
 steps:

 * Go to <a href="https://accounts.google.com">accounts.google.com</a>